s-lasch/s-lasch.github.io/_posts/kNN/2023-05-22-Confusion-Matrices.md

 title: Confusion Matrices
 ---

 Obviously, our goal is to model our data as accurately as possible.
 For classification problems such as logistic regression and kNN, this is where **confusion matrices** are useful.
-They will make calcuating the precision, recall, accuracy, and other metrics possible, and it is not difficult to fully understand.
+They will make calcuating the precision, recall, accuracy, and other metrics possible, and it is not difficult to fully understand how they work.

 ### **Confusion Matrices**